mwkpe/pichi/README.md

 A GNSS location transceiver/logger for the Raspberry Pi

+Description
+---
-Pichi is a small program for reading NMEA sentences from a GNSS receiver and transmitting the positonal data, practically turning a Raspberry Pi into a GPS tag.
+Pichi is a small program for reading NMEA sentences from a GNSS receiver and logging or transmitting the positonal data, practically turning a Raspberry Pi into a GPS tag.

 Requirements
 ---
-A Raspberry Pi or similar device – except for the [system timer](/timer.h) there's no platform-specific code – and a GNSS receiver supporting the NMEA 0183 protocol (RMC or GGA).
+A Raspberry Pi or similar device – except for the (optional and easily adaptable/removeable) [system timer](/timer.h) there's no platform-specific code – and a GNSS receiver supporting the NMEA 0183 protocol (RMC or GGA).
 Developed and tested with a Raspberry Pi 3 (Model B) and a NAVILOCK NL-8002U USB 2.0 Multi GNSS Receiver (u-blox-8).

 Currently the program can only read sentences from the device.
-The receiver itself must be configured with another software (e.g. u-center or similar) to send RMC or GGA sentences.
+The receiver itself must be configured with another software (e.g. u-center or similar) to send RMC or GGA sentences in the desired frequency.

 Development setup
 ---
-Compilation requires GCC 4.9 (or later with updating the makefile), boost, FLTK 1.3 and the non-boost version of Asio.
+Compilation requires GCC 4.9 (or later with updating the makefile), boost (Spirit), FLTK 1.3 and the non-boost version of Asio.
 The first two should be part of any recent Raspian.

 Install Asio: `sudo apt-get install libasio-dev`<br>
 Install FLTK: `sudo apt-get install libfltk1.3-dev`<br>